 - Acidic Drain Cleaners:

-- Acidic drain cleaners typically have a pH level of 1 to 3 and contain strong acids like sulfuric or hydrochloric acid.
+- Usually having a pH range of 1 to 3, acidic drain cleaners use powerful acids like sulfuric or hydrochloric acid.

 Why Does the pH of Drain Cleaner Matter?